-Science has proven that not having clearly defined roles and responsibilities, can have the same effect on as person, as being physically threatened and will activate that area in the brain.
+Science has proven that not having clearly defined roles and responsibilities can have the same effect on a person as being physically threatened and will activate that area in the brain.

 Neuroscience posits that “the fundamental organising principle of the brain is to minimise danger and maximise reward.”
 (Evian Gordon)

 The SCARF model, developed by David Rock, involves five domains of human social experience.